Do High School Relationships Last in College?

 Once again, age is the primary standout.
 Most of the issues that arise from couples getting young come from the individuals not knowing exactly what they want from life yet.
 This means that sometimes individuals feel pressured into getting married even if they aren’t sure they want to be married at all.

-Couples that have been together since they are very young are also simply not exposed to enough experience yet to be able to make informed decisions.
+Couples that have been together since they were very young are also simply not exposed to enough experience yet to be able to make informed decisions.

 Being able to understand what is important in a relationship and knowing the common stressors are great steps to take to strengthen your own relationship.
 Just keep in mind that when it comes to questions like “what percent of high school relationships last?” the numbers only tell part of the story.